Heart and Stroke Foundation of Canada: Fundraising

-Heart and Stroke operates a number of fundraising events, including the Bike Bike event in which 29 riders power one big red bike for twenty minutes.
-Jump Rope for Heart elementary school based fundraising initiative involving physical activities based around skipping Jump Rope for Heart celebrated its 35th anniversary in 2017, with close to 4,000 schools participating across Canada.
-Heart and Stroke's Ride for Heart is an annual summer running and cycling event based in Toronto, Ontario, taking place on part of the Gardiner Expressway and Don Valley Parkway, both of which are closed for the event.
+Heart and Stroke operates a number of fundraising events, including the "Big Bike" event, in which 29 riders power one big red bike for twenty minutes.
+"Jump Rope for Heart" is an elementary school-based fundraising initiative involving physical activities centered around skipping.
+Jump Rope for Heart celebrated its 35th anniversary in 2017, with close to 4,000 schools participating across Canada.
+Heart and Stroke's "Ride for Heart" is an annual summer running and cycling event based in Toronto, Ontario, taking place on part of the Gardiner Expressway and Don Valley Parkway, both of which are closed for the event.
 In 2017, Ride for Heart celebrated its 30th anniversary with 15,000 riders and 5,000 runners and walkers.
 Its title sponsor is Manulife Financial.
 In 2018, Toronto city councilor Stephen Holyday requested that the event be moved to inner city streets rather than Gardiner Expressway, to ease traffic congestion.
 Proceeds from Heart & Stroke's annual lottery goes toward supporting grants for research at teaching hospitals and universities across the province of Ontario.

+Dietary advice

+The Heart and Stroke Foundation of Canada advices people to reduce intake of saturated fat and replace saturated fats with monounsaturated and polyunsaturated fats to reduce LDL-cholesterol.
+They recommend a healthy diet consisting of fruit, legumes, vegetables, whole grains, low-fat dairy products, dairy alternatives, fish and poultry.
+They also recommend a limit on processed food such as processed meats and sweetened beverages.